-- We rely on consumer discretionary spending and may be adversely affected by economic downturns and other macroeconomic conditions or trends. - · Our industry is highly competitive and if we do not compete effectively our operating results could be adversely affected. - We must successfully gauge apparel trends and changing consumer preferences. - Our operating results have been, and could be in the future, adversely affected by natural disasters, public health crises, political crises, or other catastrophic events.
+- We rely on consumer discretionary spending and may be adversely affected by economic downturns and other macroeconomic conditions or trends. - Our industry is highly competitive and if we do not compete effectively our operating results could be adversely affected. - Our operating results have been, and could be in the future, adversely affected by natural disasters, public health crises, political crises, or other catastrophic events.